a2ndrade/k3-intellij-plugin/README.md

 0. Build the project.
 Make sure the project is configured to use the IntelliJ Platform SDK configured in step 1.

 (*) either from a context menu or using the keyboard shortcut ⇧⌘G

-## Known Limitations
-- k4/q block comments starting with `/` are not supported b/c of k3 incompatibility